Peer-to-peer: Distributed storage and search

 There are both advantages and disadvantages in P2P networks related to the topic of data backup, recovery, and availability.
 In a centralized network, the system administrators are the only forces controlling the availability of files being shared.
 If the administrators decide to no longer distribute a file, they simply have to remove it from their servers, and it will no longer be available to users.
 Along with leaving the users powerless in deciding what is distributed throughout the community, this makes the entire system vulnerable to threats and requests from the government and other large forces.

 For example, YouTube has been pressured by the RIAA, MPAA, and entertainment industry to filter out copyrighted content.
 Although server-client networks are able to monitor and manage content availability, they can have more stability in the availability of the content they choose to host.
 A client should not have trouble accessing obscure content that is being shared on a stable centralized network.
 P2P networks, however, are more unreliable in sharing unpopular files because sharing files in a P2P network requires that at least one node in the network has the requested data, and that node must be able to connect to the node requesting the data.
 This requirement is occasionally hard to meet because users may delete or stop sharing data at any point.

-In this sense, the community of users in a P2P network is completely responsible for deciding what content is available.
-Unpopular files will eventually disappear and become unavailable as more people stop sharing them.
-Popular files, however, will be highly and easily distributed.
-Popular files on a P2P network actually have more stability and availability than files on central networks.
-In a centralized network, a simple loss of connection between the server and clients is enough to cause a failure, but in P2P networks, the connections between every node must be lost in order to cause a data-sharing failure.
-In a centralized system, the administrators are responsible for all data recovery and backups, while in P2P systems, each node requires its own backup system.
+In a P2P network, the community of users is entirely responsible for deciding which content is available.
+Unpopular files eventually disappear and become unavailable as fewer people share them.
+Popular files, however, are highly and easily distributed.
+Popular files on a P2P network are more stable and available than files on central networks.
+In a centralized network, a simple loss of connection between the server and clients can cause a failure, but in P2P networks, the connections between every node must be lost to cause a data-sharing failure.
+In a centralized system, the administrators are responsible for all data recovery and backups, while in P2P systems, each node requires its backup system.
 Because of the lack of central authority in P2P networks, forces such as the recording industry, RIAA, MPAA, and the government are unable to delete or stop the sharing of content on P2P systems.

 Applications

 Content delivery

 In P2P networks, clients both provide and use resources.
-This means that unlike client–server systems, the content-serving capacity of peer-to-peer networks can actually increase as more users begin to access the content (especially with protocols such as Bittorrent that require users to share, refer a performance measurement study).
+This means that unlike client–server systems, the content-serving capacity of peer-to-peer networks can actually increase as more users begin to access the content (especially with protocols such as BitTorrent that require users to share, refer a performance measurement study).
 This property is one of the major advantages of using P2P networks because it makes the setup and running costs very small for the original content distributor.